Bachelor of Education (Secondary)/Bachelor of Arts (Design Innovation and Technologies

 Overview

-The Bachelor of Education (Secondary)/Bachelor of Arts (Design Innovation and Technologies) is a double degree for students who want to teach technologies in secondary schools.
+The Bachelor of Education (Secondary)/Bachelor of Arts (Design Innovation and Technologies) double degree is for aspiring educators who want to teach technologies in secondary schools.

 • Design and Technology